4th of July Poke Cake

 - Prepare the cake mix into a 9×13-inch baking pan according to the directions on the packaging.

-- As soon as the cake comes out of the oven, using the back of a wooden spoon or a chopstick, poke rows of holes into the cake.
+- As soon as the cake comes out of the oven, using the handle of a wooden spoon or a chopstick, poke rows of holes into the cake.

-- In another small mixing bowl, stir together 1 cup water and berry jello mix until the jello has dissolved.
+- In another small mixing bowl, stir together 1 cup boiling water and berry blue jello mix until the jello has dissolved.

 - Carefully spoon the strawberry jello into one row of holes, then spoon the berry jello into the next row.
-Keep altering the jello in each row, you will have leftover jello mix.
+Keep alternating the jello in each row.
+You will have leftover jello mix.

 - Place the cake into the fridge for 5-6 hours to chill.